 Hyun Jung Kim, MD

-Psychiatrist in Charge, Center of Excellence in Psychotic Disorders
+Psychiatrist in Charge, Division of Psychotic Disorders

 - Instructor in Psychiatry